 Over the last decade, the striking ethereal glow of Green Laser Pointers (GLPs) has become a familiar sight at astronomy education and public outreach (EPO) events, from star parties for beginners to sky-at-night tours around astronomical installations.
-With the beam of a GLP an astronomy educator can direct an audience unerringly to a specific object - planet, meteor shower radiant, star, asterism,constellation, or nebula.
-The very light of the GLP itself can seem to confer an enhanced authority on the EPO guide.
+With the beam of a GLP an astronomy educator can direct an audience unerringly to a specific object - planet, meteor-shower radiant, star, asterism, constellation, or nebula.
+The very light of the GLP itself can seem to confer an enhanced authority on the EPO instructor.
 The GLP remains one of the coolest tools in the amateur's instrument case - but only if used responsibly.
 GLPs are tools not toys, and their misuse can lead to serious harm.

 Under the Canadian Aeronautics Act, conviction for laser flashing an aircraft carries maximum penalties of a five-year prison term, and a $100,000 fine:

 The RASC counsels its members at all times to cooperate with law enforcement officials, and to remain within the law.

 In keeping with the RASC's commitment to informative, inspiring, and safe EPO, it strongly encourages its members to observe the following guidelines when using GLPs: